stiglers-eponym/BeamerPresenter/README.md

 ### Installation in Ubuntu >= 16.04
-First install the dependences (note that this changes the default Qt version to Qt 5):
+First install the dependences (note that this changes the default Qt version to Qt5):
 ```sh
 sudo apt install git qt5-qmake qt5-default libpoppler-qt5-dev qtmultimedia5-dev
 ```